devops329/devops/instruction/deliverable11ChaosTesting/deliverable11ChaosTesting.md

 ## ☑ Assignment

-You job is to do the following:
+Your job is to do the following:

 1. Make sure the application is up and running correctly during the testing period.
 This will be announced previous to it beginning.
 1. Have all the [metrics](../grafanaMetrics/grafanaMetrics.md) and [logging](../grafanaLogging/grafanaLogging.md) reporting in place necessary for you to be able to observe and diagnose the failure.
 1. Have an appropriate [alerting system](../grafanaOnCall/grafanaOnCall.md) in place so that you are effectively on call during the entire testing period.
 1. Respond to the incident in a timely manner.
-1. Properly diagnose the the root cause of the failure.
+1. Properly diagnose the root cause of the failure.
 1. Propose and deploy a remedy.
 1. Produce an [incident report](../incidentReport/incidentReport.md) using the template found in the `jwt-pizza` repository under the [incidentReports](https://github.com/devops329/jwt-pizza/tree/main/incidentReports) folder.

 ⚠️ **Note**: that multiple incidents may occur during the testing period.
 You will need to respond immediately to all of them.
 If you are unable to be on call during the defined testing period you have the responsibility to notify the instructor and negotiate an alternative schedule.

-As you resolve the incidents and generate your report you must commit the report to your fork of the `jwt-pizza` repository in a folder named `incidentReports`.The report filename should follow the convention `incident-YYYY-MM-DD-#.md`.
+As you resolve the incidents and generate your report you must commit the report to your fork of the `jwt-pizza` repository in a folder named `incidentReports`.
+The report filename should follow the convention `incident-YYYY-MM-DD-#.md`.
 For example:

 ```txt
 incidentReports/